alanedwardes/Ae.Dns/README.md

 ```

 ### Advanced UDP Server
-A more advanced UDP server which uses the caching and round robin DNS clients to cache DNS answers from multiple upstream clients, and the `RemoteSetFilter` to block domains on an open-source hosts file.
+A more advanced UDP server which uses the `DnsCachingClient` and `DnsRoundRobinClient` to cache DNS answers from multiple upstream clients, and the `RemoteSetFilter` to block domains from a remote hosts file.

 ```csharp
 using IDnsClient cloudFlare1 = new DnsUdpClient(IPAddress.Parse("1.1.1.1"));